People's Square (Shanghai)

-People's Square (人民广场) is a large public square in the Huangpu District of Shanghai.
+People's Square (人民广场, Shanghainese: ') is a large public square in the Huangpu District of Shanghai, China.
 It is south of Nanjing Road (West) and north of Huaihai Road (East).

 People's Square is the site of Shanghai's municipal government headquarters building and the standard reference point for measurement of distance of almost all highways in the Shanghai municipality is set in the north of the square, near the fountain.